neeshy/mpvc/README.md

 At the moment mpvipc does not launch mpv instances, so the instances have to be launched beforehand.
 I'm not sure yet where to go with this project so this might change in the future.

+## MPV-YOUTUBE

+mpvipc can be used with mpv-youtube.
+In order to use mpvipc with mpsyt you have to set the following option in mpsyt:
+`
+mpvipc playlist add --mode=append-play https://youtu.be/%i#%f
+`

 ## BUGS / IDEAS

 Check out the [Issue Tracker](https://github.com/freijon/mpvipc/issues)